sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ### Grafana

-Although it is possible to build graphs for our metrics using Prometheus, as seen previously, we also can use Grafana for that, which has a more robust system for creating monitoring dashboards, alerts, and has a richer user interface.
+Although it is possible to build graphs for our metrics using Prometheus, as seen previously, we also can use Grafana for that.
+Besides, Grafana has a more robust system for creating monitoring dashboards, alerts, and has a richer user interface.

 After installing Grafana, we need to configure a datasource in which it will be getting the monitoring data.
 In Grafana's datasource configuration choose Prometheus, and specify our Prometheus endpoint which is `http://localhost:9090`.

 Now, we'll be creating a dashboard for the request duration metric.
 One way of viewing samples of request duration over time is using the `histogram_quantile` funcion.
 The first param for this function is the percentile.
-For example, when the percentile 90 shows 2 seconds, this indicates that 90% of the request took below 2 seconds, while only 10% took 2 seconds or more.
-For example, this is the query for percentile 90 (P90):
+For example, when the percentile 95 shows 2 seconds, this indicates that 95% of the request took below 2 seconds, while only 5% took 2 seconds or more.
+For example, this is the query for percentile 95 (P95):

 ```
-histogram_quantile(0.9, sum by(le) (rate(http_server_request_duration_seconds_bucket{http_route="api/Products", http_response_status_code="200"}[$__rate_interval])))
+histogram_quantile(0.95, sum by(le) (increase(http_server_request_duration_seconds_bucket{http_route="api/Products", http_response_status_code="200"}[5m])))
 ```

 In a single Grafana dashboard, we will specify three queries similar to that, one for percentile 90 (P90), and other two for P95 and P99:

 ![Grafana http server request duration](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/http-server-request-duration-grafana.png)

-As we can see at `18:14:15` 90% of the request durations took less than `2.41` seconds.
+As we can see in the yellow line, at `18:14:15` 95% of the request durations took less than `2.41` seconds.
 This dashboard is very useful to give an overview of how most of the clients of the API are experiencing it in terms of request duration.

 ### Custom metrics